klingklang76/excelswissknife/README.md

 **Excel Swiss Knife** is a free and open-source Excel add-in that adds hundreds of productivity tools missing from Excel.

-It is designed for people who use Excel every day and want to work faster, cleaner, and with fewer errors — without writing VBA or complex formulas.
+It is designed to speed up repetitive Excel tasks that normally require complex formulas, VBA code, or multiple external tools.
 ---

 ## Why Excel Swiss Knife exists